mtaylor456/symfony_blog/README.md

 Install
 =======

-Run composer install
+composer install

+bower install

-This blog includes a sqlite database, or use mysql and run doctrine:database:create
+a sqlite database is already set up, or use mysql and run doctrine:database:create

 navigate to /web/app_dev.php/blog/posts/